Tunable Polarons in Bose-Einstein Condensates: Results

-In the absence of Raman coupling ($\Omega{=}0$) the system (\ref{eq:MatrixFormSysDef2BECModel}) can be decoupled by expressing the deformations $\theta_i$ in terms of new effective deformations $\theta_i'$, defined in Eq.~(A3).
-These are described by two separate modified Helmholtz equations whose solutions can be expressed in terms of Green functions as
+In the absence of Raman coupling ($\Omega{=}0$), the system of differential equations (\ref{eq:MatrixFormSysDef2BECModel}) can be decoupled by expressing the deformations $\theta_i$ in terms of new effective deformations $\theta_i'$, defined in equation \eqref{eq:EffDeformTransform} in Methods.
+These are described by two separate modified Helmholtz equations whose solutions, expressed in terms of Green functions are